 "Microinfusion is a really great treatment option for anyone looking to boost their overall skin appearance quickly," Metcalfe tells me.
 "I also recommend trying microinfusion if you aren't quite ready for Botox or filler injections in the more traditional sense but want to dip your toes in that world.
 Since we are placing tiny microdroplets of the products into your skin, there is no risk of 'freezing' your face or overfilling.
 The effect is very different because it is working at such a superficial micro-level of the skin."

 Metcalfe describes the results as "glowy" and "filter-like," and honestly, I 100 percent have to agree.
-The short-term skin benefits can last anywhere from three to six months, thanks to the treatment's powerhouse ingredient lineup: vitamin C (for a flood of brightening antioxidants, glutathione (another brightening and skin-evener Metcalfe calls "the mother of all antioxidants"), hyaluronic acid filler (for plumpness and hydration), and Botox (to tighten while reducing redness, oil production, and pore size).
+The short-term skin benefits are meant to last anywhere from three to six months, thanks to the treatment's powerhouse ingredient lineup: vitamin C (for a flood of brightening antioxidants, glutathione (another brightening and skin-evener Metcalfe calls "the mother of all antioxidants"), hyaluronic acid filler (for plumpness and hydration), and Botox (to tighten while reducing redness, oil production, and pore size).

 "The long-term benefits," she points out, "will come from the tiny needles stamping into the skin at a 0.6-millimeter depth, which stimulates your own natural collagen production."